NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Evade Doom.md

 You can elude supernatural disaster.
-When you would gain the doomed condition, you can attempt a DC 17 Flat check check.
+When you would gain the [[Conditions/Doomed|Doomed]] condition, you can attempt a DC 17 Flat check check.
 On a success, you don't gain the doomed condition.

-*Source: Pathfinder Lost Omens: Ancestry Guide*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*